-1. True Cancer Targets & Matching Right TCRs
+Utilizing True Cancer Targets & Matching Right TCRs

 We believe the starting point for developing safe and effective immunotherapies is selecting true cancer targets.
 We define "true targets" as structures that are (1) presented on native tumors and (2) presented at significant levels on native tumor tissues but not, or to a far lesser extent, on healthy tissues.
 We first identify and validate these target peptides through our proprietary target discovery and characterization platform XPRESIDENT.
-XPRESIDENT is based on ultra-sensitive, high-throughput quantitative mass spectrometry-based peptide sequencing and allows access to pHLA targets derived from well-known tumor antigens (such as the MAGE antigen family) as well as to tap into novel target spaces including pHLA targets derived from so far uncharacterized parent proteins (such as COL6A3 exon 6) or so called crypto-targets (such as shared neoantigens).
-With more than 15 years of research, we have selected more than 8000 tumor-associated pHLA targets covered by hundreds of patent applications and are now focusing on more than 200 prioritized pHLA targets covering various highly abundant HLA allotypes.

-Once a true target is found, we identify and characterize the right matching TCR utilizing our XCEPTOR platform.
+Once a true target is found, we identify and characterize the "right" matching TCR utilizing our XCEPTOR platform.
 TCR characterization is critical to ensure high affinity binding of the TCR specifically to the tumor target without or with minimized cross-recognition to healthy tissues.
-Our XPRESIDENT target database is essential in the process of characterizing TCRs.
-It contains an extensive archive of normal tissue profiles which is used to filter out cross-reactive TCRs early in the preclinical development process and focus our preclinical and clinical development efforts on the most promising, "right TCRs."
+Our XPRESIDENT target database is essential to filter out cross-reactive TCRs early in the preclinical development process and focus our preclinical and clinical development efforts on the most promising, "right" TCRs.
+This process of identifying "true" targets and "right" TCRs fuels our current and potential future proprietary and partnered pipeline.